WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 # WSX5Script

-The WSX5Script code is an ECMAScript code which is run by WebSite X5 when the HTML/CSS code is built.
+WSX5Script uses ECMAScript syntax and is executed by the JavaScript engine embedded in WebSite X5 during site generation.
+It is not ordinary browser-side JavaScript: it does not automatically have a browser DOM, and its `document` and `window` values are not the standard browser objects.
+JavaScript intended to run in the browser must be written into the generated output, for example through `document.write()`.

-The script output will be inserted where the script is.
+The script output is inserted at the position of the script.

-The syntax to use is the same as JavaScript.

 The script needs to be executed inside the `<?wsx5` and `?>` tags (except in the `Hooks` tag).

 The following variables are defined in the code.

+Parsing and runtime errors are sent to the development console and may cause the current elaboration to produce empty output.

 ## parameters
 **Type**: Object